 Undergraduate Adequate Academic Progress (UAAP)—A Walden policy for undergraduate students in the first term of their academic program.
 Students are required to earn a D or better after the first two weeks of their foundations course (COMM 1001 or WALD 1001) for their program.
 If they do not have a D grade average or higher after two weeks in the course, they will be administratively withdrawn from the university.

 Verification—A school may ask a student to confirm the information reported on the FAFSA.
-To verify that the student provided correct information, the school may ask for financial information such as an IRS Tax Return Transcript, along with additional information.
-The U.S. Department of Education selects students randomly for the verification process and notifies students who have been selected via their student aid report.W
+To verify that the student provided correct information, the school may ask for an IRS Tax Return Transcript, W-2s or additional financial information.
+The U.S. Department of Education selects students randomly for the verification process and notifies students who have been selected via their Student Aid Report (SAR).W

 Withdrawal—This occurs when a student withdraws from a course following the seventh day of the course start or when a student officially leaves the university.
 The course withdrawal is noted on the transcript, and the student will be charged tuition for the course.
 In addition, federal funds may have to be returned to federal programs, which would result in the student owing a balance to Walden (see Return of Title IV Funds), depending on the date of withdrawal.